|

 could reference a JDBC database to generate its output, or simly place details

-object in the right places in the message. see Example
+from the user object in the right places in the message. see Example

 JSP